EESSI/docs/docs/support.md

 ### software requests
 We are open to software requests for applications that aren't available.
 You can try it your self by looking through the [documentation on adding software](software_layer/adding_software.md).
-Or you can just send in a resquest.
+Or you can just send in a request.
 Please try to provide as much information on the software as possible.

 ### Test-suite